oroinc/documentation/book/differences.rst

 --------------------

 When it comes to `Access Control Lists`_ (ACLs), things are getting complicated.
-You need to deal with the ACL provider, object identities, ACEs, the mask builder, etc. The Oro Platform makes things easier by providing an `@Acl`_ annotation that you can use to define an ACL and to protect a controller in a single step:
+You need to deal with the ACL provider, object identities, ACEs, the mask builder, etc. OroPlatform makes things easier by providing an `@Acl`_ annotation that you can use to define an ACL and to protect a controller in a single step: